cgeo/WhereYouGo-website/development.md

 ## Beta Testing

-You can also help us by becoming a beta tester for the release candidate versions of c:geo.
+You can also help us by becoming a beta tester for the release candidate versions of WhereYouGo.

 Becoming beta tester is just one click away: [WhereYouGo Google Play Beta Testing](https://play.google.com/apps/testing/menion.android.whereyougo)